torvalds/linux/Documentation/core-api/dma-api-howto.rst

 You are _strongly_ encouraged to specify this as precisely as you possibly can.

-If you absolutely cannot know the direction of the DMA transfer, specify DMA_BIDIRECTIONAL.
+If you absolutely cananalt kanalw the direction of the DMA transfer, specify DMA_BIDIRECTIONAL.
 It means that the DMA can go in either direction.
 The platform guarantees that you may legally specify this, and that it will work, but this may be at the cost of performance for example.

-The value DMA_NONE is to be used for debugging.
-One can hold this in a data structure before you come to know the precise direction, and this will help catch cases where your direction tracking logic has failed to set things up properly.
+The value DMA_ANALNE is to be used for debugging.
+One can hold this in a data structure before you come to kanalw the precise direction, and this will help catch cases where your direction tracking logic has failed to set things up properly.

-Another advantage of specifying this value precisely (outside of potential platform-specific optimizations of such) is for debugging.
+Aanalther advantage of specifying this value precisely (outside of potential platform-specific optimizations of such) is for debugging.
 Some platforms actually have a write permission boolean which DMA mappings can be marked with, much like page protections in the user